We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • expressing symptoms of an eating disorder, excessive diet or exercise, or fear of gaining weight

-If you know a teen who is dealing with any of these issues — or you are a teen going through them — reach out to a doctor or school counselor to help you find available in-person treatment options in your area.
+If you know a teen who is dealing with any of these issues — or you are a teen going through them — reach out to a doctor, school counselor, or another trusted adult to help you find available in-person treatment options in your area.

-Online counseling is probably not the best fit for severe mental health conditions, such as bipolar disorder, borderline personality disorder, or suicidal ideation, but it can be a good first step.
+Online counseling can be a good first step, but is probably not the best long-term fit for severe mental health conditions, such as bipolar disorder or suicidal ideation.

 You can call the 988 Suicide & Crisis Lifeline to speak with a licensed professional at any time.
 You’ll reach a trained counselor who will listen carefully and understand how your specific issues are impacting you, offer support, and refer you to any necessary resources.